IvanTorresMia/TimedQuiz-by-IvanTorres/README.md

 # TimedQuiz-by-IvanTorres

 ## Description
 Welcome to my music quiz.
 In here you will find how much you know about music and trust me every questions is very well thought out so let's see how much of an expert you are.
 You are presented with start button then once you click you are presented with 10 questions which you will press buttons for and a timer which will start at 75 seconds.
 So here's the tricky part, anytime you get one of my very hard questions wrong your timer will deduct time and you are now running out of time to finish this quiz.
-Once you are done you will be presented with a form where you can input your initials and it should keep track of your scores.
-If you are reading this, it means I'm still trying to get that part to work!
-To conclude this quiz rock's and good luck!
+Once you are done you will be presented with a form where you can input your initials and it should keep track of your scores, then display them in that same container.

 ## Technologies
 * [JavaScript](https://www.w3schools.com/js/)